 Home-based business owners with numerous vehicles in Highland Estates such as Randy Godfrey were forced to either comply with code or move their business.
 Godfrey said he had to move his business, High Country Lawn Care and Snow Removal, to Heber City.

 Since the Highland Estates issue was essentially resolved, conversation at Wednesday's hearing centered on the county's goals for and limits on future development.
 The first issue to be discussed was the difference between sensitive and critical lands.

 In the General Plan, critical lands are defined as those that include: slopes with a 30 percent grade or higher, geologic hazards and avalanche tracks, an area within a 100-year flood plain, jurisdictional wetlands or ridgelines.
-Development is not permitted on critical lands, except community-wide trails.

 A change made in a later part of the General Plan, however, states that "development on critical lands is allowed at base density."
 Added language in the Development Code states that, if a development is legally allowed on critical lands it must be done in the "most sensitive manner possible."

 During the public hearing, Jeremy Ranch resident Caroline Ferris expressed concern over development in the Basin.